-Refugee resettlement in the USA
+Refugee resettlement in the United States of America

 How does resettlement in America work?
 What happens when you are a refugee in the USA?
 Learn about arriving in the USA as a refugee and find information that will help you understand about life in America.